michellesh/michellesh/_projects/2023-04-04-bonsai-tree.md

 ### Design custom supports in Blender

-The 3D printing slicer software (Cura) will auto-generate supports, but it looked like too many supports to me... (it also tripled the amount of filament compared to the tree alone!)
-Designing my own sounded way more fun anyway.
+The 3D printing slicer software (Cura) auto-generates supports, but they seemed excessive... it also tripled the amount of filament compared to the tree alone!
+Designing my own supports sounded way more fun anyway.
 I designed them in Blender using the Wireframe modifier.
 They worked beautifully.
 I think you can also do stuff like this with Meshmixer, which doesn't seem available for Mac users.

 [You can get the STLs here](https://github.com/michellesh/bonsai-tree/tree/main/stl){:target="blank"}